human-solutions/website/content/services.md

 template= "description.html"
 +++

-Human Solutions provides services mainly for financially supporting the Open Source activities.
+Human Solutions provides services mainly for financially supporting the open-source activities.
 The services are provided in English, French and Swedish.

 Contact: [discord](https://discord.gg/CV5ZDT9U5y) or